CIDO-ontology/cido/README.md

 - Yang Wang, Fengwei Zhang, Hong Yu, Xianwei Ye and Yongqun He.
 Ontology-based collection and analysis of natural and lab animal hosts of human coronaviruses.
 Bio-Ontologies Community of Special Interest (COSI) meeting, the 2020 virtual annual International Conference on Intelligent Systems for Molecular Biology (ISMB-2020), July 13-16, 2020.
 4-page short article, Accepted.

 ### News:
-- 5/19/2020: A commentary paper that introduces CIDO was accepted by the journal [Scientific Data - Nature](https://www.nature.com/sdata/).
+- 6/12/2020: A commentary paper that introduces CIDO was published by the journal [Scientific Data - Nature](https://www.nature.com/sdata/).
 The full citation information about this paper can be found above.
+The web link is here: https://www.nature.com/articles/s41597-020-0523-6.
 - 3/12/2020: CIDO was approved and added to the OBO Foundry ontology library: http://obofoundry.org/ontology/cido.html.
 - 3/12/2020: Oliver transferred the CIDO github organization location from github.com/biomedontology to the newly generated https://github.com/CIDO-ontology organization.
 Such a transfer is to better support its organization with more options (such as generating new repositories).
 - 3/12/2020: Oliver generated the new CIDO-ontology github organization.